cloudflare/workers-sdk/README.md

 - [ ] uh, live reload?
 - [ ] don't crash on esbuild error
 - [ ] shut down inspector server on rebuild
+- [ ] when a worker starts up, it has to do 4 requests(!) in a row just to get the preview token and prewarm.
+Would be nice if this was a single call (and faster)